-- prescription; and mobility enhancing equipment as defined in § 44-18-7.1(p), including wheelchairs, crutches and canes. - (12) Coffins, caskets, and burial garments.
-From the sale and from the storage, use, or other consumption in this state of coffins or caskets, and shrouds or other burial garments that are ordinarily sold by a funeral director as part of the business of funeral directing. - (13) Motor vehicles sold to nonresidents.
+- prescription; and mobility enhancing equipment as defined in § 44-18-7.1(p), including wheelchairs, crutches and canes. - 3 (12) Coffins, caskets, urns, shrouds and burial garments.
+From the sale and from the 4 storage, use, or other consumption in this state of coffins, or caskets, and urns, shrouds or and 5 other burial garments, prayer cards and any other items that are ordinarily sold or provided by a 6 funeral director as part of the business of funeral directing. - (13) Motor vehicles sold to nonresidents.